QuiltMC/rfcs/structure/0072-legal-team.md

 The team is responsible for the following:

 - Ensuring Quilt stays up to date with data regulation laws (eg. EU GDPR, COPPA)
-    - Keep the privacy policies, and terms of services up to date
+    - Keeping the privacy policies and terms of services up to date
-    - Designate a DPO
+    - Designating a DPO
     - Responding to data privacy requests
     - Assisting the Infrastructure team in staying compliant
 - Reviewing contracts signed by the organisation